Introduction

 Hold

-Traditionally, receptor activation is divided into distinct stages called ‘binding’ (formation of a ligand-protein complex) and ‘gating’ (receptor isomerization) (Figure 1).
-Here, we are concerned with the connection between these stages as molecular movements at a neurotransmitter site.
+Traditionally, receptor activation is divided into distinct steps called ‘binding’ (formation of a ligand-protein complex) and ‘gating’ (receptor isomerization) (Figure 1).
+Here, we are concerned with their connection in the form of structural changes at a neurotransmitter site.

-Apo, resting-C with a bound toxin, and high-affinity desensitized AChR structures have been solved by using cryo-EM (Rahman et al., 2022; Rahman et al., 2020; Zarkadas et al., 2022).
-Desensitized AChRs have a similar (perhaps identical) high affinity as AOHA (Auerbach, 2020; Nayak & Auerbach, 2017).
-Below, we describe the conformation dynamics that connect the end states of the hold rearrangement, ACLA→ACHA (Figure 1B, bottom), neither of which has been captured as a structure.
-However, as described below, they can be identified in MD simulations that use resting-C as a start.
+Apo, resting-C (with a bound toxin), and high-affinity desensitized AChR structures have been solved by using cryo-EM (Rahman et al., 2022; Rahman et al., 2020; Zarkadas et al., 2022).
+Desensitized (D) AChRs have a similar, perhaps identical, high affinity as OH (Auerbach, 2020; Nayak & Auerbach, 2017).
+Below, we report the results of MD simulations regarding the conformational dynamics that connect the end states of the hold rearrangement, ACL→ACH (Figure 1B, bottom), the event that triggers the isomerization that eventually opens the gate.
+Although neither is these states have been captured as a stable structure, the results suggest that they can be identified in MD simulations.

 Docking